 How to Adapt Your Skincare According to Winter?

 Skin types like combination, sensitive, and oily face unique challenges despite the season.
 These skin types need to be hydrated but without clogged pores or excessive oiliness.
 In the cold season, you better pick thick and rich winter skin care products due to the dry conditions.
-Keep in mind this can be an issue if you have oily or combination skin.
+Remember, this can be an issue if you have oily or combination skin.

 Cleansing: Your skin accumulates more dirt in the cold season, as compared to summer.
 To keep your skin from getting clogged or dull, you need to clean it a few times.
 Just use a cleanser recommended for your skin type, and avoid any overly stripping cleanser.
 Instead, pick something hydrating.
 Massage the cleanser on your damp skin in circular motions, and rinse with lukewarm water.